keyboard2543/Perfect-Pitch/README.md

 # Perfect Pitch
+## How to run
+- You need [openJDK](https://openjdk.java.net/) installed in your machine.
+- Just execute PerfectPitch.jar
+- If cannot, right click on PerfectPitch.jar -> open with openJDK Platform binary.

 ## What does perfect pitch mean?
 It is ability that a person can determine a pitch of sound